 In 1939, a 13-year-old Princess Elizabeth stepped ashore at Dartmouth and it was over the next few days that she would spend time with the man who would one day become her prince.

-The 18-year-old once Prince Philip of Greece and Denmark was a young naval cadet at the time and he had been assigned the duty of entertaining the young princesses.
+Prince Philip of Greece and Denmark - who was 18 and a naval cadet at the time - had been assigned the duty of entertaining the young princesses.

 Photos of that time are held at Britannia Royal Naval College in Dartmouth.
 Among them is one of Princess Elizabeth and Philip playing croquet.